anayanapalli/anayanapalli.github.io/_posts/2023-12-15-vector-databases.md

 ---
 layout: post
-title: "Vector Databases: The Databases Powering the AI Era"
+title: "Vector Databases: Transforming Data Management in the Age of AI"
 ---